 Arkitekt Kristine Jensens Tegnestue: In the middle of Jelling, two mounds covered in grass, rises majestically towards the sky.
 Between the mounds stand two giant rune stones and a whitewashed medieval church.
-The monuments tell off a time, where Jelling was a significant imperial city and holds one of the most essential periods in the history of Denmark: Here Harald Bluetooth united the kingdom in one Christian nation.
-New great discoveries: A palisade fence, three longhouses and a stone ship from year 900, have given new life to the story about Jelling as the Viking ages supremacy and as the cradle of Denmark.
+The monuments tell off a time, where Jelling was a monumental area of centralized royal power and holds one of the most essential periods in the history of Denmark: Here Harald Bluetooth united the kingdom in one Christian nation.
+New great discoveries: A palisade fence, three longhouses and a stone ship from around the middle of the 900-hundreds, have given new life to the story about Jelling as the Viking ages supremacy and as the cradle of Denmark.
 Through a simple landscape modeling, this project for the Monument Site is based on an intention to identify and convey these new findings and the existing world heritage – including Thyrashøj, Gormshøj, The Church of Jelling and The Jelling Stones.

 The master plan interweaves the past and the present to a significant and memorable place.
 Closing for traffic along Gormsvej contributes to the reconnection of the Viking ages monuments and the modern city center.
 This relationship forms the basis for a characteristic and attractive urban environment where locals and tourists have the opportunity to explore history or simply relax in the peaceful surroundings.
 The Monument Site itself is laid out as an open green landscape that advantageously can be used as a scene for local running events, school excursions and annual Viking gatherings.
 With a close connection to the city’s existing plaza, shopping streets and the new planned city park towards south, the objective is to strengthen local businesses and create a diverse city life.